denten-courses/technologies-of-dissent/2016-spring/README.md

 that others are honest in their work and others must be able to trust that we are honest in ours.

-Academic writing can be very challenging, for it requires us to create original work from our synthesis of the work done by others.
-In these pages you will learn strategies for developing original work, ways to ensure that your work is trustworthy, the consequences for submitting work that is dishonest, and the resources available to assist you in achieving your best work.”
+> Academic writing can be very challenging, for it requires us to create original work from our synthesis of the work done by others.
+In these pages you will learn strategies for developing original work, ways to ensure that your work is trustworthy, the consequences for submitting work that is dishonest, and the resources available to assist you in achieving your best work.

 When in doubt, consult the [Columbia University Undergraduate Guide to Academic